temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 A [Worker](https://docs.temporal.io/concepts/what-is-a-worker) hosts Workflow and Activity functions and executes them one at a time.
 The Temporal Server tells the Worker to execute a specific function from information it pulls from the [Task Queue](https://docs.temporal.io/concepts/what-is-a-task-queue).
 After the Worker runs the code, it communicates the results back to the Temporal Server.

+When you start a Workflow, you tell the server which Task Queue the Workflow and Activities use.
+A Worker listens and polls on the Task Queue, looking for work to do.

 To configure a Worker process using the Go SDK, you create an instance of `Worker` and give it the name of the Task Queue to poll.

-When you start a Workflow, you tell the server which Task Queue the Workflow and Activities use.
+You'll connect to the Temporal Cluster using a Temporal Client, which provides a set of APIs to communicate with a Temporal Cluster.
+You'll use Clients to interact with existing Workflows or to start new ones.

 Since you'll use the Task Queue name in multiple places in your project, create the file `shared.go` and define the Task Queue name there: